-The research funding institutions, the CTI and the Federal Administration shall inform the public of their promotion activities in a suitable manner.

-$^2$ To this end, they shall operate publicly accessible information systems on the projects they fund in the field of research and innovation.
+- The research funding institutions, Innosuisse and the Federal Administration shall inform the public of their promotion activities in a suitable manner. - To this end, they shall operate publicly accessible information systems on the projects they fund in the field of research and innovation.